Cancer-Senpai/CISP1020-Spring2026-Examples/README.md

-# CISP 1010 – In-Class Code Examples
+# CISP 1020 – In-Class Code Examples

-Welcome to the official repository for in-class code examples for CISP 1010.
+Welcome to the official repository for in-class code examples for CISP 1020.
 This repository contains the code written and discussed during lectures.
 Use
-it as a reference to reinforce your understanding of object-oriented programming concepts in C++ and other material covered in class.
+it as a reference to reinforce your understanding of object-oriented programming concepts in C/C++ and other material covered in class.

 ## Purpose of This Repository